 We achieved the feat by buying from Farm Gate before the farmers/brokers start storage, and importing a seed processing plant to clean and pack the Beans automatically.

-We adopted the steam sterilization option to sterilize the beans which reduces microbial loads and also kills insects/weevils found in any lot, using indirect heat.
+We adopted the steam sterilization option to sterilize the beans which reduce microbial loads and also kill insects/weevils found in any lot, using indirect heat.
 We pass the Beans through Air Screen Cleaner with a gravity table to remove dust, light impurities and sticks.
 The Beans are further passed through a Magnetic Separator to remove metal parts, soil and clods.
 The De-stoner machine, which is part of the plant, is used to remove stones as the Beans proceed to the Gravity Separator that separates good and bad Beans and then ends up with Vibrating Grader that grades small Beans from big ones, and broken Beans from whole Beans.
 The final stage is the packing machines that pack the products in 500g, 1kg and 4kg sizes.

 Today Tiger Farms Limited, a subsidiary of Tiger Foods Limited, is pleased to inform you that our (your) Beans are ready for the market.
 And to celebrate the birth of this new addition to our family, we are offering about 5,000 free packs of TIGER BEANS to you and the public.